PratikRathi/weatherTracking/README.md

 ![Project Architecture](https://github.com/PratikRathi/weatherTracking/blob/main/Architecture%20Diagram.png)

 **Project Description**

-To process the data in real-time, we will be using Apache Kafka and Spark Streaming.
+To process the data in real-time, we will utilize Apache Kafka and Spark Streaming.
-Kafka will act as a messaging system to stream the data from the IoT sensors to Spark Streaming.
+Kafka will serve as the messaging system, streaming data from the IoT sensors to Spark Streaming.

-Spark Streaming will process the data in real-time, perform analytics on the data, and output the results to Cassandra.
+Spark Streaming will handle real-time data processing, perform analytics, and output the results to Cassandra.

-To visualize and analyze the data, we will be using Tableau.
+For data visualization and analysis, we will use Tableau.
-Tableau will connect to Cassandra and generate interactive visualizations to help us gain insights into the weather patterns and trends.
+Tableau will connect to Cassandra, generating interactive visualizations that provide insights into weather patterns and trends.

 **The project is designed with the following components:**